 - Documenting information designs using site maps, wireframes, blueprints, controlled vocabularies, metadata schema, and other techniques.

 Information architecture (IA) draws on many fields, including library science, computer science, social informatics, information design, visual design, and engineering psychology (Rosenfeld, Morville, & Arango, 2015).
-The IA course of study reflects this diversity.
+The IA Course of Study reflects this diversity.
 The Department of Library and Information Science offers a variety of courses that focus on information architecture.
-Each student will take the four required core courses, plus highly-recommended specialized courses for IA.
-The student will consult with his/her advisor to plan a course of study that will best meet the student's personal and professional needs.
+Each student will take the four required core courses, and eight highly-recommended specialized courses for IA and other elective courses.
+The student will consult with his/her advisor to plan a course of study that will best meet the student's personal and professional goals.

 Required Core Courses (4 courses; 12 credits)